thumbor/thumbor/docs/usage.rst

 -  VALIGN is vertical alignment of crop;
 -  smart means using smart detection of focal points;
 -  filters can be applied sequentially to the image before returning;
--  *image-uri* is the public URI for the image you want resized.
+-  *IMAGE-URI* is the encoded URI for the image you want resized.

 Trim
 ~~~~